keeganco15/VeltaCalc/README.md

 # VeltaCalc — Free UK Fitness Calculators

-> Fast, accurate fitness tools built for the UK.
+> Fast, accurate fitness tools and guides aimed for the UK market.
 No sign-ups, no ads, no clutter.

 **[veltacalc.co.uk](https://veltacalc.co.uk)**